menep/gallery/README.md

 yarn start

-## Known issues
+## Known issues and future features

-Low res grid is messed up.
-It will stay like that for a while.
 Images are too heavy, Sass/JS are not tidy.
+The grid randomization functionality might be a feature in the future.
+Performance issues will be addressed too (remove exif, images are too heavy, will probably experiment with sprites, lazy loading).
+I might eventually create a NodeJS server with a database and an api with info about the photos.

 ## Images